 About the center

-The Mayo Clinic Child and Family Advocacy Center offers an efficient, child-centered response to child abuse.
+The Mayo Center for Safe and Healthy Children and Adolescents offers an efficient, child-centered response to child abuse.

 A multidisciplinary team that includes law enforcement, victims' advocates, health care providers, mental health practitioners, prosecuting attorneys and child protection officials works together to investigate cases of child abuse and care for victims.
 The center is designed to create a sense of safety and security for child victims and to put their needs first.